 Using Your New Computer

-Many offices received new computers this spring.
+Many offices received new computers.
 The new computers have Windows 10 and Office 2016 installed.
 Don't panic!
 Windows

 10 has been set up to resemble Windows 7 as much as possible -- a "kinder and gentler